Prometheus Pushgateways - Everything You Need To Know

 Running a Pushgateway

-If you want to at least get a handle on running a Prometheus Pushgateway before making any decisions, though, here is a handy bash script to download, extract, and run the specified version:
+If you want to get at least a handle on running a Prometheus Pushgateway before making any decisions, though, here is a handy bash script to download, extract, and run the specified version:

 #!/bin/bash